Pyomo/pyomo/doc/OnlineDocs/getting_started/Variables.rst

 Variables are intended to ultimately be given values by an optimization package.
 They are declared and optionally bounded, given initial values, and documented using the Pyomo ``Var`` function.
-If index sets are given as arguments to this function they are used to index the variable, other optional directives include:
+If index sets are given as arguments to this function they are used to index the variable.
+Other optional directives include:

 * bounds = A function (or Python object) that gives a (lower,upper) bound pair for the variable
 * domain = A set that is a super-set of the values the variable can take on.